 Making Cinnamon Roasted Butternut Squash

 Step 1.
 Preheat oven to 375°.
-In a small bowl, combine avocado oil, maple syrup, cinnamon, salt and pepper.
+In a small bowl, combine the avocado oil, maple syrup, cinnamon, salt, and pepper.

 Step 3.
 Meanwhile, line your other sheet with paper and toast pumpkin seeds and pecans for about 5 minutes until fragrant.
 Set aside to cool.

 Step 4.
-In a small mixing bowl, cover cranberries with enough hot water to submerge.
+In a small mixing bowl, cover cranberries with enough hot water to submerge them.
 Hydrate cranberries for 15 minutes and drain.

 Step 5.
 Once squash is cooked, remove from pan, add to serving dish and sprinkle with nuts, seeds and cranberries.